IESE Insight

 Turning again to France and Ireland, the research finds that the investment response in those countries was unrelated to the level of CO2 emissions in an industry.
 Instead, as in Spain, investments of firms operating in more competitive markets, with low pricing power or with low financial flexibility, were the most affected by the CO2 taxes.

-These findings underline that, unfortunately, there’s no single, easy way to convince companies to go green.
+All of the findings underline that, unfortunately, there’s no single, easy way to convince companies to go green.
 A simple tax on emissions may not be the answer.

 Policymakers must develop a more complex toolkit, including measures such as tax incentives for dirty firms to invest in green technology, and a binding and effective cap on the volume of emissions.